Switzerland–United States relations: Bilateral agreements

 The first four years of cooperation under the U.S.-Swiss Joint Economic Commission (JEC) invigorated bilateral ties by recording achievements in a number of areas, including consultations on anti-money laundering efforts, counter-terrorism, and pharmaceutical regulatory cooperation; an e-government conference; and the re-establishment of the Fulbright student/cultural exchange program.

 The United States and Switzerland signed three new agreements in 2006 that will complement the JEC.
 The first of the new agreements is the Enhanced Political Framework and was signed by Under Secretary of State for Political Affairs Nicholas Burns and Swiss State Secretary Michael Ambühl.
 The second agreement is the Trade and Investment Cooperation Forum and was signed by then-U.S. Trade Representative Rob Portman and then-Economics and Trade Minister Joseph Deiss.
 The last agreement is the revised Operative Working Arrangement on Law Enforcement Cooperation on Counterterrorism and was signed by U.S. Attorney General Alberto Gonzales and then-Swiss Justice Minister Christoph Blocher.

-In February 2013, the Swiss Federal Council allowed for the signing of the Foreign Account Tax Compliance Act (FATCA) with the US.
+In February 2013, the Swiss Federal Council allowed for the signing of the Foreign Account Tax Compliance Act (FATCA) with the United States.
 These agreements force all Swiss banks to inform the Internal Revenue Service of undeclared, off-shore accounts.
-These new regulations will be applicable by 2014, and in turn assure Swiss banks of continued operations within the US.
+These new regulations will be applicable by 2014, and in turn assure Swiss banks of continued operations within the U.S.

 In July 2015 Switzerland and the United States signed an organic food equivalency agreement; any product certified as organic in one country may be sold as organic in the other.

-In July 2019, the US Senate approved the Double Taxation Treaty (DTA) with Switzerland, which was already accepted by Swiss parliament in 2010.
-The new agreement, applicable to accounts from September 23, 1999 onward, is amending the tax treaty of 1996 and regulates requests for information on financial accounts by US authorities, as well as exemptions for retirement savings by US persons.
+In July 2019, the U.S. Senate approved the Double Taxation Treaty (DTA) with Switzerland, which was already accepted by Swiss parliament in 2010.
+The new agreement, applicable to accounts from September 23, 1999, onward, is amending the tax treaty of 1996 and regulates requests for information on financial accounts by U.S. authorities, as well as exemptions for retirement savings by U.S. persons.

+On 16 April 2024, Swiss Federal Councillor Guy Parmelin, heading the department of economic affairs, education and research, signed the Artemis accords during a ceremony at NASA headquarters in Washington DC.
+Also present were NASA Administrator Bill Nelson and Martina Hirayama, Switzerland’s state secretary for education, research and innovation.
+The agreement aims at peaceful and sustainable space exploration.
+Switzerland is not a newcomer of space research; it provided one of the first scientific instruments placed on the moon, a device to measure the solar wind during the Apollo 11 mission in 1969.